 Though I had already had the confrontation with my GP, we decided to keep the appointment with the doctor over the ALS Clinic January 16, 2012.
 He was also kind and considerate, but likewise gave us no hope.
 He told us I should have a feeding tube installed immediately, before further atrophy made the procedure undoable.
 He stated that I should be on full disability, and told us he would sign the necessary papers before we left his office.
 I failed to tell him that I was still working 50 hour weeks, and intended to continue doing so.

 He suggested we start attending his local ALS support clinic, held twice a month, where specialists would be available to help us “manage” the disease.
 He likewise discouraged us from seeking any alternative therapies.

 We walked out of his office and stopped at the reception desk.
 I picked up the pen to sign up for the clinic, but simply could not put my name down.
 I refused to be a part of it.
 I needed no one to simply tell me how fast I was dying.
 I wanted people to affirm how well I was living.

 By the time of this visit, we had made a firm commitment that we simply would not accept the death sentence so easily delivered by our well-meaning doctors.
 I am an engineer, inventor, and entrepreneur.
-I have spent most of my adult life facing challenges and solving problems, some seeming insurmountable.
+I have spent most of my adult life solving problems and challenges.
 I realized this disease should be treated no differently.
 I am sorry to admit it was not an easy sell, even to myself.
 I was discouraged many times during those first several weeks.

 We struggled through the January weather.
 Getting from a warm restaurant back to the handicap parking required several minutes to calm an ensuing coughing spell.
 I also found that I had an extremely high sensitivity to perfumes, smoke, deodorants, and any cool air flows.